Commercial auto insurance covers legal bills, medical expenses, and property damage if a business vehicle is involved in an accident.

 Don't see your profession?
 Don't worry.
 We insure most businesses.

-While commercial auto insurance is crucial for small businesses that depend on a truck or van, it does not cover risks beyond those related to your vehicle.
+Commercial auto insurance is crucial for small businesses that own a truck or other vehicle, but it's not the only policy you need.
 Automotive business owners should also consider:

 General liability insurance: This policy can pay legal expenses related to customer property damage and injuries, along with advertising injuries such as slander.

-Business owner’s policy: This policy combines general liability insurance and commercial property insurance, usually at a lower rate than if the policies were purchased separately.
+Business owner’s policy: A BOP combines general liability coverage and commercial property insurance, usually at a lower rate than if the policies were purchased separately.

 Are you ready to safeguard your auto service or dealership vehicle with commercial auto insurance?
 Complete Insureon’s easy online application today.
 Once you find the right policy, you can begin coverage in less than 24 hours.